ubports/docs.ubports.com/porting/installing-16-04.rst

 .. warning::

-    These steps can (and will) wipe all of the data on your device.
-If there is any data that you would like to keep, ensure it is backed up and copied off of the device before continuing.
+    These steps  will wipe all of the data on your device.
+If there is anything that you would like to keep, ensure it is backed up and copied off of the device before continuing.
 It is not a good idea to port Ubuntu Touch using the device you rely on every day as a testing device.
+You will lose data.
+I speak from personal experience.

 Install ubports-boot
 --------------------